 Gameshow’s Directors are Matt Ryan and Matthew Evans

 Gameshow’s Safeguarding Director is Matt Ryan

 Gameshow wants to ensure the safety and welfare of everyone involved in any way with the company’s projects.
-Everyone should be protected from abuse of any kind.
-All safeguarding concerns and allegations of abuse should be treated seriously.
-The word ‘abuse’ can refer to physical abuse, emotional abuse, sexual abuse or neglect (see Definitions below).
+Everyone should be protected from discrimination and abuse of any kind.
+All safeguarding concerns and allegations of discrimination or abuse should be treated seriously.

 Everyone involved with Gameshow’s projects shares a responsibility to take care of each other.
-We should all be vigilant of any sign of abuse.
-Any concerns or allegations of abuse must be reported as soon as possible to the Safeguarding Director.
-If the concerns or allegations relate to the Safeguarding Director, they should be reported to Gameshow Director Matthew Evans or the police (see Contacts below).
+We encourage everyone to observe and challenge discrimination or abuse of any kind in themselves and others.
+Any concerns or allegations must be reported as soon as possible to the Safeguarding Director.
+If the concerns or allegations relate to the Safeguarding Director, they should be reported to Gameshow Director Matthew Evans, appropriate charities or the police (see Contacts below).

 Working with young people or vulnerable adults